Goan Fish Curry

 - Heat the oil and cook the onions, garlic, ginger (and chilli if using) until soft.

-- Add the coconut milk and chopped tomatoes
+- Add the coconut milk, chopped tomatoes and vegetable stock.

 - Allow the mixture to come to the boil then cover and let it simmer gently for 5 minutes.

 - Add the fish and cook for a further 5 minutes.
 Either add the prawns and cook for 4 minutes or just leave to cook for another 4 minutes.

 - Remove from the heat and stir in the juice of half a lime and a handful of chopped coriander.
 Season with salt.